ESTIA-Roboticadour/BluePoint/README.md

 ## 🏗️ Building Projects

 To build the project, you first need to setup all plugins and shared librairies.
 To do that, there is 2 ways.
-1) Use the `installer.sh` script to do everything automatically.
+1) Use the `installer.ps1` script to do everything automatically.
 2) Do it manually.

 After the setup done, the project structure would be as bellow: